-I was in the mood for something super cheesy and comforting so I decided to put my cast iron skillet to good use and came up with this chili mac recipe.
-It’s so easy and quick to throw together and so completely satisfying.
+This 1 skillet southwest chili mac is so easy and quick to throw together and so completely satisfying.
 It’s really easy to spice up more if you like (just add more cayenne), or leave it out completely if you have a milder palate.
 I like to finish this off in the broiler, I like the way it melts the cheese better than just covering it and melting the cheese on the stove.
 If you don’t have a cast iron skillet, you can use a Dutch oven or another oven safe skillet.
-If you don’t have one of those, you can just transfer it from a regular skillet to a casserole dish before finishing it off in the broiler.

 problems viewing this recipe?